zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ## Configuring your service

-To configure your service, provide default service configuration in the `service-configuration.yml` file located in your service source tree resources directory.
+To configure your service, create the configuration file `service-configuration.yml` in your service source tree resources directory.
+The default path for a java application is `src/main/resources`.
+The `service-configuration.yml` file is used to set the application properties and eureka metadata.
+Application properties are for your service runtime.
+For example, the `ssl` section specifies the keystore and trustore.
+The eureka metadata is used for registration with API Mediation Layer.

 **Note:** To externalize service onboarding configuration, see: [Externalizing onboarding configuration](onboard-plain-java-enabler-external-configuration.md).

 The following code snippet shows an example of `service-configuration.yml`.
-Some parameters which are specific for your service deployment are written in `${parameterValue}` format.
+Some parameters which are specific for your service deployment are in `${parameterValue}` format.
 For your service configuration file, provide actual values or externalize your onboarding configuration.

 **Example:**